RR20260410/Wedding/README.md

-# Sarah & John's Wedding Website
+# Rita & Rafa's Wedding Website

 A beautiful, responsive wedding website built with React and modern web technologies.
 This single-page application features a romantic design with a green color scheme and is optimized for both desktop and mobile devices.